(Last Updated on : 22/02/2019)

 wash the cities.
 The Western Ghats Mountain Range in India

 which, embraces a large number of cities, forms one of the three watersheds of India.
 The main inhabitants of the cities of Maharashtra are the Marathis.
 Other cities of Maharashtra are Thane

 , Nashik City

-Mumbai is located at the west coast of India, is world's 5th most populated metropolitan city holding about 19 million people approximately.
-The city has a deep natural harbor and handles most of India's passenger traffic and cargo.
-The financial and commercial hub of India, Mumbai, holds the largest amount of taxpayers and about 70% country's share transaction takes place in the city stock exchange.
+Mumbai is located at the west coast of India, and is world's 5th most populated metropolitan city holding about 19 million people approximately.
+The city has a deep natural harbour and handles most of India's passenger traffic and cargo.
+Out of the cities of Maharashtra, Mumbai is the financial and commercial hub of India and holds the largest amount of taxpayers and about 70% country's share transaction takes place in the city stock exchange.
 The affluent lifestyle and entertainments, which the city offers, is akin to that of the international capitals.

 The state's cultural capital, Pune